joost-de-vries/joost-de-vries.github.com/_posts/2021-06-23-reactive-cui-bono.md

 image: pic01.jpg
 ---

-Recently I experienced the _season_ at the biggest retail company of the Netherlands, bol.com.
+Recently I experienced the _season_ at one of the biggest retail company of the Netherlands.
 The season is the period in retail from black friday to christmas where people shop the most.
 It's when scaling and response times and availability really matter.
 At the same time I've been following Scala and functional programming and the reactive manifesto since 2014.
 Which promises major benefits in those areas.

 So I thought I'd reflect a bit on _reactive_.
 It takes a bit of work to be able to program reactively, create reactive systems.
 So is it worth it?
 Has it delivered on its promises?